PDF Rasterization and Vectorization: A Comprehensive Guide

 Fully automatic vectorization of photographs is difficult and often results in poor quality.
 The accuracy of the vectorized image depends on the quality of the original raster image and the vectorization algorithm.
 Vectorizing complex raster images can produce very large vector files.
 Balancing visual fidelity with manageability is an ongoing challenge Layered Image Vectorization via Semantic Simplification.

 Understanding these challenges helps manage expectations and choose the right tools for the job.
-Next, we'll explore how to choose between rasterization and vectorization.
+Next, we'll explore some tools and techniques for both processes.

 Tools and Techniques for Rasterization and Vectorization